Avanade/Beef/samples/My.Hr/docs/Employee-Terminate.md

 ## Conclusion

-At this stage we now have added and tested the Employee Termination and Search, in addition to the Employee CRUD APIs.
-Next we will implement the Employee review endpoints.
+At this stage we now have added and tested the employee termination and search, in addition to the employee CRUD APIs.
+Next we will implement the employee review endpoints.